co-operating-systems/PhD/UseCases/UseCases.md

 ### Server Auth logic

-The server on receiving the above signed request will be able to prove that the client has access to the private key `</keys#k1>` but how will it know that is the key of the WebID?
-That requires the WebID to link to the key, or to link to a proof of the relation between the key and the WebID, something like a signature of some text.
+The server on receiving the above-signed request will be able to prove that the client has access to the private key `</keys#k1>` but how will it know that is the key of the WebID?
+That requires the WebID to link to the key or to link to a proof of the relation between the key and the WebID, something like a signature of some text.

 The Guard has to reason from the rules of the ACL file that match the request.
 Using Authorization `#r1` [above](#one-step-indirection-webid) it will be able to select the WebId specified in the header and check that it is listed either as the object of `:agent` or as a member of `:agentGroup`, or perhaps as satisfying a description in `:agentClass`.

 As the WebID is a URL (here `https://alice.name/card#me`) the Guard is entitled to fetch that resource, since it is referred to in the rule.
-And from there it will want to from the WebID find a link to the key that signed the document.
+And from there it will want to find a link from the WebID to the key that signed the document.

 So the Guard can jump from the WebID in the rule doc to the definition of the WebID in the profile doc.
 And from there it can follow a link like `cert:key` to the keyId.
 If the keyId is the one it used to authenticate the request then the job is done.

-# Two step indirection: friend of a friend
+# Two-step indirection: friend of a friend

-Now let us consider a slightly more complicated rule that gives read access to the `party` resource on Bob's POD, to Alice's friends, or more precisely, people that have a `foaf:knows` relation to alice.
+Now let us consider a slightly more complicated rule that gives read access to the `party` resource on Bob's POD, to Alice's friends, or more precisely, people that have a `foaf:knows` relation to Alice.
-For this we add "Caroline Smith" as having a `foaf:knows` relation from Alice's.
+For this, we add "Caroline Smith" as having a `foaf:knows` relation from Alice's.

 ![foaf party](UseCaseDiagrams/WebID_Foaf_Party.svg)